 Downtown Mesa has become an arts destination with the thriving Mesa Center for the Arts and a vibrant mural program.

 The spring 2021 season of the 6th Street Market was canceled.

 The 6th Street Market is a Sunday event featuring local makers, foods, and musicians.
 Find a selection of unique Arizona-made goods and enjoy time in Downtown Tempe.
 Over one hundred juried vendors participate throughout the season.
 You’ll find 30 to 40 at each market.

-Head for 6th Street Park surrounding the Tempe City Hall from 10 a.m. to 3 p.m.
-Food in Root is set up alongside the 6th Street Market with 30–40 Arizona food producers.
+Head for 6th Street Park surrounding the Tempe City Hall from 10 a.m. to 3 p.m on Sundays.